Why Most People Fail at Learning Hebrew (and How to Avoid It)

 Then they quit.

-Progress in language learning comes from small, repeatable effort.
+Progress in Hebrew comes from small, repeatable effort, not intensity.

 3. They Focus Too Much on Theory